jasonmhilliard/System-Setup/README.md

 IV.
 License
 ----------
 The source material for this repository contains information and code from the MITxPRO Full Stack Development with MERN 32 week bootcamp course.
-As a student in the course, I have participated in reading and coding along with all of the course projects.
-As a result I have provided my own additions, comments, material and code to the repositories.
+As a student in the course, I have participated in reading the course material and coding along with all of the course projects.
+As a result I have provided my own additions, comments, material and code to the repositories along the way.